CloudControlSystems/KubeAdaptor/README.md

 ##### d. ./clean.sh

-Clear up RBAC permission and resource gathering module.
+Clear up the RBAC permission and resource gathering module.

 2. ./experiment/batch_job

 We define four real-world workflows composed of batch YAML files.
 Take the cybershake workflow as an example.
-In the './experiment/batch_job/cybershake' directory,  the 'deleteLog.sh' takes care of cleaning up various log files, wfScheduler.sh is responsible for deploying each batch workflow task topologically.
+In the './experiment/batch_job/cybershake' directory,  the 'deleteLog.sh' takes care of cleaning up various log files, the 'wfScheduler.sh' is responsible for deploying each batch workflow task topologically.
-We define the YAML file of each batch workflow task through the 'PriorityClass' method.
+We define the YAML file of a batch of workflow tasks through the 'PriorityClass' method.
 Before running this workflow, you need to update the 'rbac-deploy.yaml' and 'resourceUsage.yaml'.
-The field 'system:node' of 'rbac.deploy.yaml' corresponds to each cluster node' IP.
+The field 'system:node' of 'rbac.deploy.yaml' corresponds to the respective node' IP.
-The 'resourceUsage.yaml' file defines the field 'node.num' and field 'gather.time' in accordance with 'resourceUsage.yaml.bak' of Argo submission method.
+The 'resourceUsage.yaml' file defines the field 'node.num' and field 'gather.time' in line with the 'resourceUsage.yaml.bak' file of the Argo submission method.

 steps:

 ##### ./wfScheduler.sh

 The shell script is responsible for deploying the RBAC and resource gathering module and running this real-world workflow.
 You can set the for loop as many times as you want.
-In the end, this script automatically clean up each module and obtain various of log files.
+In the end, this script automatically cleans up each module and obtains various log files.

 3. ./experiment/KubeAdaptor_test

-The directory './deploy' includes the Yaml files corresponding to KubeAdaptor, RBAC, resource usage rate, Nfs, and workflow injection module.
+The directory './deploy' includes the the Yaml files corresponding to KubeAdaptor, RBAC, resource usage rate, Nfs, and workflow injection module.
-We use Configmap method in Yaml file to inject workflow information (dependency.json) into the container of workflow injection module.
+We use the Configmap method in Yaml file to inject workflow information (dependency.json) into the container of the workflow injection module.
 Refer to './deploy/buildInjector1.yaml' for details.

 steps: